caltechlibrary/newt/newt-presentation3.md

 1. Interactively generate our application's YAML file
 2. Interactively define data models
 3. Generate our application code
-4. Setup Postgres and PostgREST
+4. Setup a primary data source
 5. Run our app with Newt

 # Steps one and two are interactive